• Home > About Us

 Email : Coralie.dlima@gmail.com

-Divya Panicker, PhD : Divya’s Phd thesis focused on the influence of oceanographic features on cetacean diversity and distribution patterns using passive acoustic monitoring and visual survey techniques.
+Divya Panicker, PhD : Divya is a bioacoustician and data manager, a research affiliate at FERAL, a visiting faculty at Ashoka University and works in collaboration with University of Washington, USA.
+Divya’s Phd thesis focused on the influence of oceanographic features on cetacean diversity and distribution patterns using passive acoustic monitoring and visual survey techniques.
 She first studied humpback dolphins in Kerala in 2012 and has since been working on oceanic cetaceans in Lakshadweep waters.
+Email: Divya145@gmail.com

-Isha Bopardikar : Isha is a PhD candidate at IISER, Tirupati, in collaboration with the K. Lisa Yang Centre for Bioacoustics, Cornell University, USA.
-Her PhD focusses on applying acoustic techniques to monitor habitat use and occurrence patterns of coastal cetaceans.
+Isha Bopardikar, PhD : Isha is a bioacoustician and research affiliate at FERAL, Tamil Nadu and works with IISER, Tirupati, in collaboration with the K. Lisa Yang Centre for Bioacoustics, Cornell University, USA.
+Her PhD focussed on applying acoustic techniques to monitor habitat use and occurrence patterns of coastal cetaceans.
 She is also interested in understanding the role of ambient noise and changing soundscapes on communication behaviour of cetaceans.
 She is a Student Member at Large on the SMM Board.
+Email : Isha.Bopardikar@gmail.com

 Kavya Ramesh : Kavya has been working with marine mammals since 2019.
 She completed an International Master’s in Marine Biological Resources (IMBRSea) with a specialization in Applied Ecology and Conservation.
 Her master’s thesis focused on the effects of shipping noise on blue whales, fin whales, and sperm whales in the Irish offshore waters.
 Kavya’s main area of interest is in using visual and bioacoustic techniques to study habitat use, distribution and the impacts of anthropogenic threats on cetaceans.
 Currently, she is working with the Nature Conservation Foundation in the Andaman Islands, where she’s researching the impact of boat traffic on the local dugong populations.
 Email : Kavya.r128@gmail.com